Storm sweeps through make-shift migrant camp in Bosnia

-BIHAC, Bosnia-Herzegovina (AP) — A storm in Bosnia has swept through a bleak make-shift camp for migrants who are trying to reach Western Europe, blowing many tents away.
+BIHAC, Bosnia-Herzegovina (AP) — A storm in Bosnia has swept through a bleak makeshift camp for migrants who are trying to reach Western Europe, blowing many tents away.

 Migrants staying in the Vucjak camp near Bosnia’s border with Croatia were appealing for help on Saturday after spending a sleepless night looking for shelter.